-The project is a single-family redevelopment of a 6,959 sf property.
+The project is a single-family redevelopment of a 12,240 sf property.
 All existing improvements including residence, driveway and concrete footpath will be removed.
-A new three-level residence, driveway, patios and walkway will be constructed.
-A stormwater collection system will collect roof and driveway runoff and direct this to the City storm drain in the public right-of-way.
+A new two-level residence, driveway, partially covered patios and walkway will be constructed.
+A stormwater collection system will collect roof and driveway runoff and direct this to a private storm drain that is proposed to be constructed though 9222 33rd Pl.
+NE to connect with an existing 12-inch diameter pipe inside 9226 33rd Pl.
+NE.
+The 12-inch diameter pipe discharges to Lake Washington.